RobertWHurst/Orale/Readme.md

 ...

 type Config struct {
-  Uri string `config:"connection_string"`
+  Uri string `config:"connectionString"`
   ConnectionPoolSize int
 }
 ```

-One thing to note is that internally Orale treats all configuration paths as
+It's important to note that the keys you use in your struct tags should be
-snake case, so like the example above, when you annotate the path of your
+camel case.
+The environment variables, toml keys, and command line flags will
-config value, make sure to use snake case.
+be converted to camel case to match.

 If we gave the following flags...: